p-nerd/s-commerce/README.md

         ```
         Alternatively, visit [http://s-commerce.test](http://s-commerce.test) in your browser.

+This installation process has been tested on macOS.
+If you encounter any issues when installing on Linux or Windows, please let me know.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request with your changes.